A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Results and Discussion

 \subsection{Case I: Using the MLP Directly for All the Features}

 For our primary experiment, the MLP was trained and tested using all of the 36 features derived from the Mendeleev software.
 The dataset was strategically partitioned into training and testing subsets, with respective ratios of 0.8 and 0.2.
 The resultant outcomes of this methodology are visually represented in Fig.\ref{fig:All-features}.
-The predictive efficacy, quantified by the \(R^2\) coefficient, was deemed unsatisfactory \cite{draper1998applied}.
-This underwhelming result accentuates the inherent challenges associated with handling high-dimensional datasets, particularly when the volume of data is constrained.
+The predictive efficacy, quantified by the \(R^2\) coefficient, was deemed unsatisfactory.
+The coefficient of determination (\( R^2 \)) is 0.764, though a reasonably good fit, indicating that only approximately 76.4\% of the variance in the true values can be explained by the model.
+Such results emphasize the inherent difficulties connected with managing datasets with a high number of dimensions, especially when the amount of data is small.